 The U. S. Environmental Protection Agency (EPA) has provided a scale called the Air Quality Index (AQI) for rating air quality.
 The AQI scale is based on the National Ambient Air Quality Standards (NAAQS) and is described in the Code of Federal Regulations, Part 58, Appendix G. This map is based on the EPA AQI scale.

-The latest AQI imagery available is for February 12, 2016 as of 4:09 am EST (Eastern Standard Time).Click on any of the boxes on the image for a detailed map of all the sites monitoring AQI pollutants in that area.
+The latest AQI imagery available is for April 29, 2016 as of 7:10 pm EDT (Eastern Daylight Time).Click on any of the boxes on the image for a detailed map of all the sites monitoring AQI pollutants in that area.

 You can also view a tabular presentation of the Air Quality Index (AQI) Report for the entire state.

 PLEASE NOTE: Data in this image is collected from Virginia DEQ air monitoring sites, local agencies, and private monitoring networks.
 This data has not been verified by the Virginia DEQ or the responsible entity and may change.
 While this is the most current data, it is not official until it has been certified by the appropriate technical staff.
 This image is updated hourly.

 The image above shows the Air Quality Index (AQI) ratings for each of the NAAQS pollutants that are measured real-time and the critical pollutant that is driving the AQI rating in each metropolitan area, county or other area where pollutant levels are monitored by the Virginia DEQ.
 The critical pollutant is the pollutant with the highest AQI rating measured in the area.
 The image is updated each hour and covers the period from midnight through the indicated ending time.